matthieugomez/regife/README.md

 In presence of correlation, the estimate for beta isbiased (See Theorem 3 in Bai 2009).
 Instead of computing robust standard errors, you may want to add enough factors until residuals are i.i.d.

-In my experience, it is wiser to bootstrap the standard errors, [especially for small T](monte-carlo/result.png)
+For small T, it seems wiser to bootstrap the standard errors, (see the following [monte carlo results](monte-carlo/result.png).
 ```
 regife sales price, f(state year, 2)  vce(bootstrap, reps(100))
 ```